Vicksburg campaign: Duckport Canal

 Grant's final attempt was to dig another canal from Duckport Landing to Walnut Bayou, aimed at getting lighter boats past Vicksburg.
 By the time the canal was almost finished, on April 6, water levels were declining, and none but the lightest of flatboats could get through.
 Grant abandoned this canal and started planning anew.

-From December through March, including Chickasaw Bayou and the Mississippi Central advance, seven initiatives, or "experiments", by Grant had failed.
-Grant claimed in his memoirs that he had undertaken these experiments primarily to keep his troops busy during the flooded and disease-laden winter months and that he had had no expectation of success.
-This claim is contradicted by correspondence from Grant at the time.

 Plan for the 1863 campaign and initial movements

-All of the bayou operations were failures, but Grant was known for his stubborn determination and would not quit.
-His final option was bold but risky: March the army down the west side of the Mississippi, cross the river south of Vicksburg, and either attack Vicksburg from the south and the east or join forces with Banks, capture Port Hudson, and then together reduce Vicksburg.
+All of the bayou operations were failures, but Grant was well known for his stubborn determination and would not quit.
+His final option was bold but risky: Grant would march the Union army down the west side of the Mississippi, cross the river south of Vicksburg, and either attack Vicksburg from the south and the east or join forces with Banks, capture Port Hudson, and then together reduce Vicksburg.
 Porter would have to sneak past the guns to get sufficient gunboats and transport ships south of the city.
 Once they had completed the downstream passage, they would not be able to return past Vicksburg's guns because the river current would slow them too much.